saguijs/sagui/README.md

 The specs (and their helpers) are to be placed inside the `spec` folder.

+*The code examples are from the Jasmine Standalone distribution.*

 ## Managing front-end dependencies

 The front-end dependencies are managed via [Bower](http://bower.io), making it really easy to install and track the project's dependencies.